qwathi-ai/measured/docs/api.md

 Validates that a token is a valid finite number.

 * Checks decimal seperators match seperators listed in [`decimalseparator`](#decimal-seperator) options property.
-* Checks that number is a valid finite number.
+* Checks that the token is a valid finite number.

 ```js
 measured.setoptions({decimalseparator:','})